N0z3x/Minecraft-SCP-Mode/README.md

 Keycards

 # Fun
-in this mode will be available only 5 LVLs for keycards (2/5 done)
+in this mode will be available only 5 LVLs for keycards (5/5 done)
+|
+Also ru & eng translation